M H L T 1001 Introduction To Music (MOTR MUSC 100): 3 semester hours

 Prerequisite: THRY COM 1301/ THRY COM 1302 or consent of department.
 A general survey of the history of western music.
 Includes the evolution and development of styles, forms and their social setting.
 This course meets the General Eduction requirement for Humanities and Fine Arts Knowlede and Valuing Skills.

-M H L T 1020 History Of Western Music II: 3 semester hours
+M H L T 1020 History of Western Music II (MOTR MUSC 104): 3 semester hours

 Prerequisite: THRY COM 1301/THRY COM 1302 or consent of department.
 A continuation of M H L T 1010.
 This course meets the General Education requirements for the Humanities and Fine Arts Knowledge and Valuing Skills.